 You are now through the exercises concerned with the Target Map.
 You have created the root Business Object Card with its hierarchy of child Business Objects, and by adding the Interface Fields you have created a very precise interface specification of the data your Target Map expect to receive.
-Based on this interface you have instructed the Target Map how to use the data received to produce the necessary data t the Target System.
+Based on this interface you have instructed the Target Map how to use the data received to produce the necessary data to deliver to the Target System.

 In order to safeguard your work and make it available to the other members in your team, now is a good time to ensure that everything is checked in to the Repository.